Exxon Mobil bets big on China LNG, sidesteps trade war

 That surge has injected new life into an LNG industry that suffered from plunging prices between 2014 and 2017, which forced energy companies to put off liquefaction projects.

 But with prices for LNG rising this year, major producers have boosted investment.
-In addition to Exxon, Royal Dutch Shell PLC (RDSa.AS) this month gave the go-ahead to a $31 billion LNG Canada project that will export fuel primarily to China.
+In addition to Exxon, Royal Dutch Shell PLC this month gave the go-ahead to a $31 billion LNG Canada project that will export fuel primarily to China.

 “Major Independent Oil Companies such as Exxon aim for large-scale tier one positions, and in the LNG game that is Qatar, East Africa, and possibly some North American and Papua New Guinea projects,” said Saul Kavonic, oil and gas researcher for Credit Suisse in Sydney, Australia.